 Validation should be one of the first steps to take before executing workflows.
 You can think of Validate as a simple reminder to check variables, arguments, and imports.

 Breakpoints are used to purposely pause the debugging process on an activity which may trigger execution issues.
-You can place a breakpoint on any activity either by selecting it and clicking the Breakpoints button on the Execution tab, from the context menu, or by pressing F9 while the activity of interest is selected.
+You can place a breakpoint on any activity either by selecting it and clicking the Breakpoints button on the Execute tab, from the context menu, or by pressing F9 while the activity of interest is selected.

 A single activity needs to be selected for a breakpoint to be toggled.
 You can, however, toggle as many breakpoints as you see fit.